RajDeep-Chakravorty/STREAMLIT-SPOTIFY-DATA-ANALYSER/README.md

 Interested in what your data could look like?
 Download the example file from the link below and try it yourself!

-<a href="https://raw.githubusercontent.com/RajDeep-Chakravorty/STREAMLIT-SPOTIFY-DATA-ANALYSER/main/spotify_data_example.json?dl=1" download>Download example Spotify data JSON file</a>
+<a href="https://raw.githubusercontent.com/RajDeep-Chakravorty/STREAMLIT-SPOTIFY-DATA-ANALYSER/main/spotify_data_example.json" download>Click here to download the example Spotify data JSON file</a>

 ## Contributed By